build-your-own-internet/byoi/chapters/004-lrg-internetwork/README.md

 --- 3.0.3.1 ping statistics ---
 7 packets transmitted, 0 received, 100% packet loss, time 6161ms
 ```

+So now, let's use our old friend `tcpdump` to figure out where those packets are going and why they aren't getting where we expect them to.

 ```
 root@router3:/# ip addr